What’s The Difference Between Off-the-Shelf and Custom Content

 Off-the-shelf elearning content, however, requires no such development time by those responsible for delivering the training as these processes are all completed by the elearning provider.

 Content will be updated periodically in line with best practices processes and any specific curriculum revisions, this will be managed externally and should not require any intervention from the organisation or individual purchasing the course content.
 This saves not just on significant development and deployment time, but also provides the ability for immediate availability once purchased.
-Many off-the-shelf elearning courses do now allow for some personalisation to be added in although it should be noted that this is not to the same scale as anything created entirely bespoke.

 Off-the-Shelf vs. Custom Content: Flexibility and Scalability